PSL (Premier Squash League) is a tournament organised by England Squash where clubs from around the country vie for the title of National Champions.

 Fixtures take place between September and May with teams playing each other both home and away within their divisions.
 The top two teams then progress to semi-finals and a final which are played over a weekend.
 Players must have played at least one League match to be eligible for the playoffs.

 Teams must nominate their squads (maximum of 15 players) at the start of the season and can change, with some restrictions, during the Christmas break.
+Two extra players can be added for the second half.

 Each squad can contain no more than three male players ranked in the world’s top 30* and two female players ranked in the world’s top 30* (but only one in the top 15).